 When an Inventor/Author desires to waive equity participation in order to obtain research funding from a small, tightly-controlled company, the OTBD will require in its license agreements that the Inventor/Author not make any arrangements to obtain equity at a later date and avoid negotiating for equity until at least two years following the termination of the research agreement.
 In such circumstances, MSSM will also refrain from taking equity.

 MSSM will not take a seat on the Board of Directors in connection with the equity acquired through license agreements.

 MSSM limits its equity involvement to a minority position (e.g., under 20% and typically under 10%).

 Any equity obtained from a license agreement is transferred immediately from the OTBD to the MSSM Financial Division.
 Decisions on whether to invest university funds in future rounds of funding, or whether to hold or sell the stock when it becomes liquid, are made by professional portfolio managers involved in neither the original technology transfer nor the ongoing relationship.

 23 Equity is defined as an ownership interest in a company, including but not limited to, shares of stocks, warrants, options, convertible instruments and participation as a partner in a partnership.

 24 When the equity owned by MSSM is sold, the net proceeds will be allocated to the Department(s) and MSSM.
-If equity is not accepted by Faculty Inventors or cannot be transferred to them because of the licensing agreement or by reason of law, then all eq uity will be owned by MSSM and may be sold at a time at the discretion of the Director of OTBD with the approval of the President of The Mount Sinai Medical Center.
+If equity is not accepted by Faculty Inventors or cannot be transferred to them because of the licensing agreement or by reason of law, then all eq uity will be owned by MSSM and may be sold at a time at the discretion of the Director of OTBD with the approval of the President of The Mount Sinai Health System.